Lagoa, Portugal: 3 Days Travel Guide of Scenic Views, Caves, and Culture

 Morning: Alcantarilha and the Bone Chapel

 On the final day, drive a little half an hour to Alcantarilha, where a visit to the Capela dos Ossos (Chapel of Bones) could be made.
-It's a small but fascinating chapel covered in the bones and skulls of monks, offering a somewhat unique and, depending on your viewpoint, thought-provoking atmosphere.
+It's a small but fascinating chapel, covered in the bones and skulls of monks, offering a somewhat unique atmosphere, depending on your viewpoint.
 Indeed, it is quite a tower of the region's historical and religious legacy and an exciting detour for the culturally historical-minded.

 Late Morning: Explore Silves and its Castle

 Complete your day with trip to Silves, a beautiful town just twenty minutes away.
-Silves is popularly associated with the famous Silves Castle, a recreated Moorish fortification of the 12th century castle that is rumored to be a sophisticated structure among many in Portugal, strategically located with an almost panoramic view of the surrounding countryside.
+Silves is popularly associated with the famous Silves Castle, a 12th-century Moorish fortification that is rumored to be a sophisticated structure among many in Portugal, strategically located with an almost panoramic view of the surrounding countryside.

-Silves also boasts a splendid cathedral, the Igreja de Silves, and an archaeological museum where you can find information about the region's history from Roman times to Moorish influence.
+Silves also boasts a splendid cathedral, the Igreja de Silves, and an archaeological museum that offers information on the region's history from Roman times to Moorish influence.

 Evening: Sunset and Celebration Dinner